fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 </figure>

+### Define private methods

+Add `private` above the instance methods which are only called from within the class in which they are defined and not from outside.
+This makes it clear for other developers that they are internal and don’t affect the external interface.
+This lets them know, for example, that these method names could be changed without breaking things elsewhere.

+Also: keep your public interface small.

 ### Naming conventions

 The convention I have worked with is that any method that returns a `boolean` should end with a question mark.
 This saves having to add prefixes like “is-” to method names.
 If a method does not return a boolean, its name should not end with a question mark.